 Save as expressly agreed in writing, we do not accept or assume any duties or liability to any person other than you and we therefore exclude, to the fullest extent permissible by law, any liability to third parties.

-b.
-The Courts of the Island of Jersey shall have exclusive jurisdiction in relation to any claim, dispute or difference concerning the Letter of Engagement and any matters arising from it.
+(b) The courts of the Island of Jersey shall have exclusive jurisdiction in relation to any claim, dispute or difference concerning the Engagement Document and any matters arising from it.